 Next, if you know there’s a foreign object preventing the toilet from flushing, get some rubber gloves and try to remove it.
 If a clog is the culprit of the overflow, grab a toilet plunger and try plunging it free.
 A sink plunger could work if you do not have a toilet plunger, but it likely won’t be as effective.

 Lastly, if these steps do not remove the clog contact a plumber.
+Since, toilet overflowing could be a sign of a larger plumbing issue.
 The clog may be located farther along your pipe and a plumber will be able to diagnose and fix the problem right away